Table of Contents

 Allow the cheesecake bars to cool to room temperature, then refrigerate for 3-4 hours to fully set.
 Cut into 9 squares and top with diced strawberries and a drizzle of condensed milk.
 Serve chilled for the best flavor and texture.

-FAQ's About This Churro Cheesecake Recipe
+Churro Cheesecake Recipe FAQS

 Can I use store-bought cinnamon sugar?

-Can I make this recipe ahead of time?
+Can I make churro cheesecake ahead of time?

 Can I freeze churro cheesecake bars?

-Can I use a different fruit topping?
+Can I use a different fruit or topping instead of strawberries?

-Final Thoughts
+My Final Thoughts

+These churro cheesecake bars are the ultimate dessert for cinnamon and cheesecake lovers (like me).
 Whether you’re making them for a party, family gathering, or just a sweet treat for yourself, they’re guaranteed to impress.
+Give them a try, and let me know what you think in the comments below!

 More Cheesecake Recipes to Try Next